plasmatech8/vscode-better-sveltekit-tab-labels/README.md

 * Layout 🖼️ 🌄 🌋 🗻 🏔 🏞 🏜
 * Module 🥛 🍾 🫙 🧑‍💻

+Template formats worth considering:
+* About Page Data
+* /app/about Page Data
+* /app/about 📄 📀
+*  📄 📀 /app/about

 ## Extension Settings

 This extension contributes the following settings: